Hows your website doing?

 And they may chose to show your comeptitors site above yours if your competitor did some SEO to claim it’s higher position.

-SEO is pretty complicated stuff but in hindsight, it can reveal a lot about your website position in the online marketplace.
+SEO is pretty complicated stuff so if you need help, it’d be ideal to get help from a Leading Freelance SEO Consultant.
+In doing so they can reveal a lot about your website position in the online marketplace.

 These ideas are based on things called niche keywords or longtail keywords.